rsdoiel/antenna/archives/2025/planet_2025.18.md

 ---

-## Pope appeals for peace to 'all peoples' in first address
+## Prevost surprises as first US pope, takes name Leo XIV

 date: 2025-05-07, from: RTÉ News

-US Cardinal Robert Prevost has been elected in a surprise choice to be the new leader of the Catholic Church, taking the name Leo XIV, becoming the first American pontiff.
+Cardinal Robert Prevost, a little known missionary from Chicago, was elected as a surprise choice to be the new leader of the Catholic Church, becoming the first US pope and taking the name Leo XIV.

 <br>